 When Sarah Donofrio collected her fashion design degree, she stepped into the real world with the same question that plagues creatives of all ilks: what now?

 Fashion school taught her about pattern grading, sewing, drawing, and draping.
 She could drop a mean french seam.
 She could tell you everything about fit.
-Her education, however, didn’t prepare her to actually start a clothing line.
-These were skills she learned over the past 11 years while she worked for other brands, and through taking risks.
+Her education, however, didn’t prepare her to actually start a successful clothing line.
+These were skills she learned over the past 11 years while she worked for other clothing brands, and through taking risks.

 photo via itsbooyeah